Seattle Electrical Panel Replacement

 Can I upgrade my electrical panel without rewiring my house?

 Sometimes, yes.
-A panel can often be replaced without rewiring the entire house, but older wiring conditions still matter.
-Knob-and-tube wiring, ungrounded circuits, aluminum wiring, damaged branch circuits, overloaded circuits, or past unpermitted work may need to be addressed separately.
-For older Seattle homes, Benchmark evaluates the panel as part of the larger electrical system so you understand what is required and what is optional.
+An electrician can often replace a panel without rewiring the entire house, but older wiring conditions still matter.
+The project may need separate corrections for knob-and-tube wiring, ungrounded circuits, aluminum wiring, damaged branch circuits, overloaded circuits, or past unpermitted work.
+For older Seattle homes, Benchmark evaluates the panel as part of the larger electrical system so you understand required corrections and optional improvements.

 What is the 80% rule for electrical panels?

-The 80% rule usually refers to how continuous electrical loads are planned.
-Many continuous loads are calculated at 125%, which means a circuit should not be loaded to its full breaker rating for continuous use.
+The 80% rule usually refers to planning for continuous electrical loads.
+Electricians calculate many continuous loads at 125%, which means they should not load a circuit to its full breaker rating for continuous use.
 This does not mean every panel can only use 80% of its total rating.
 For panel upgrades, EV chargers, heat pumps, hot tubs, or appliance circuits, a licensed electrician should perform proper load planning instead of relying on a simple rule of thumb.

 Is it worth upgrading to a 200-amp panel?